ibm-webmethods-demos/webmethods-helm-charts/docs/index.md

 ## Helm Charts by Software AG Government Solutions

-This is a Helm Charts repository for the container images provided and maintained by [Software AG Government Solutions](https://www.softwareaggov.com)
+This is a Helm Charts repository for the Software AG Product Container Images provided and maintained by [Software AG Government Solutions](https://www.softwareaggov.com)

-### For more info on Software AG Government Solutions container images:

-The webMethods containers provided by Software AG Government Solutions are ***security-enhanced and continuously maintained*** containers.
-For more information, go to: [Product Containers by Software AG Government Solutions](https://softwareag-government-solutions.github.io/saggov-containers/)
+For more information on these containers, go to: [Product Containers by Software AG Government Solutions](https://softwareag-government-solutions.github.io/saggov-containers/)
+Otherwise, read-on...

 ### Install the Chart Repo